BenjMy/myCareerBook/CV/cv_peerReviewedArticle.md

 - A. Carrera, M. Longo, I. Piccoli, **B. Mary**, G. Cassiani, F. Morari.
 On the use of ERT and EMI for the assessment of hydrological impacts of different agricultural practices.
 The 41st National Conference of the GNGTS.
 7th - 9th of February 2023 in Bologna.

-- [Withdrawn] **Mary, B.**, K. Kaffas, M. Censini, F. S. Manca di Villahermosa, A. Dani, M. Verdone, F. Preti, P. Trucchi, D. Penna, G. Cassiani.
-Supporting subsurface preferential flow in a small forested catchment from geophysical data and hydrological modelling

 - **Cassiani et al** The “true” meaning of Hydrogeophysics: integration of geophysical data with hydrological modeling.
 INTRUSION 2023.
 3-5 juillet 2023.
 Campus Universitario Ernesto Quagliariello, Bari, Italy.

-- **Mary, B.** pyCATHY: a python wrapper for Data Assimilation in CATHY.
-CATchment HYdrology (CATHY) days.
-May 31st and June 1st, 2023 in San Vito di Cadore (IT).

-🗓️ 2023

 - **Mary, B.**, Kaffas, K., Censini, M., Manca di Villahermosa, F. S., Dani, A., Verdone, M., Preti, F., Trucchi, P., Penna, D., and Cassiani, G.: Improved extraction of hydrologic information from geophysical data during an artificial hillslope infiltration, A European vision for hydrological observations and experimentation, Naples, Italy, 12–15 Jun 2023, GC8-Hydro-56, https://doi.org/10.5194/egusphere-gc8-hydro-56, 2023.

-- **Mary, B.**, Kaffas, K., Censini, M., Manca di Villahermosa, F. S., Dani, A., Verdone, M., Preti, F., Trucchi, P., Penna, D., and Cassiani, G.: Supporting subsurface preferential flow in a small forested catchment from geophysical data and hydrological modelling , EGU General Assembly 2023, Vienna, Austria, 24–28 Apr 2023, EGU23-5954, [doi:10.5194/egusphere-egu23-5954](https://doi.org/10.5194/egusphere-egu23-5954), 2023.
+- (Withdrawn) **Mary, B.**, Kaffas, K., Censini, M., Manca di Villahermosa, F. S., Dani, A., Verdone, M., Preti, F., Trucchi, P., Penna, D., and Cassiani, G.: Supporting subsurface preferential flow in a small forested catchment from geophysical data and hydrological modelling , EGU General Assembly 2023, Vienna, Austria, 24–28 Apr 2023, EGU23-5954, [doi:10.5194/egusphere-egu23-5954](https://doi.org/10.5194/egusphere-egu23-5954), 2023.

 - **Mary, B.** pyCATHY: a python wrapper for Data Assimilation in CATHY.
 CATchment HYdrology (CATHY) days.
 May 31st and June 1st, 2023 in San Vito di Cadore (IT).